Main MenuForum Rules of Conduct (please read!)Famous Quotes Back to the Main Page |

 What is it the New Testament teaches us?
 To believe that the Almighty committed debauchery with a woman engaged to be married; and the belief of this debauchery is called faith.

+The doctrine of the divinity of Jesus is made a convenient cover for absurdity.
+Lighthouses are more helpful than churches.
 In case you haven't noticed, most of the U.S. "Founding Fathers" were not exactly religious men.
 Some were (e.g. Roger Sherman); others were Deists (e.g. Jefferson and Franklin); still others were outright agnostics or atheists (Paine).
 U.S. evangelicals love to claim the Founding Fathers as their spiritual ancestors, however, their form of religion was unknown until the mid-nineteenth century, and in any event, most Founding Fathers (even the religious ones) would not have been amenable to such a rigidly dogmatic belief system.
 The discussion on Founding Father Quotes has a lot to say about this.
+In addition, I have a special page on the U.S. Founding Fathers, which goes into greater depth, and provides some resources for you to check out. |